 Soil Stabilization

 Chemical grouts and cementitious grouts are used below grade for soil enhancement, for repairs such as building, bulkheads, and open cuts pits/tanks.
-Soils can be modified to increase compaction, tensile and shear strength.
-The injection of grouts to stabilize soil formations is very useful in projects around waterways where forming and pouring concrete is not possible.
-Grouts vary in performance from rigid, gel or elastomeric to allow for adhesion and cohesion capabilities.
-Traditional applications are commonly used in open cuts for tanks, collection pits, building and bulkheads.
+Soils can be modified to increase compaction, tensile, and shear strength.
+The injection of grouts to stabilize soil formations is very useful in projects around waterways, where forming and pouring concrete is not possible.
+Grouts vary in performance from rigid, gel, or elastomeric to allow for adhesion and cohesion capabilities.
+Traditional applications are common in open cuts for tanks, collection pits, buildings, and bulkheads.

 Soil Nails

-Soil nails are steel rod or cable grouted in boreholes, anchoring potential slide masses.
-Short soil nails may also be used to anchor shotcrete or reinforced gunite walls.
+Soil nails are steel rods or cable grouted in boreholes, anchoring potential slide masses.
+Short soil nails also help to anchor shotcrete or reinforce gunite walls.
+These measures apply to below-grade structural repair in or around buildings, bulkheads, pits, or tanks.